ONE-POINTED POSITIONING™ METHOD | SILKY AGARWAL

 And give it a name.

 Positioning is how your product gets compared, because of what you say about it.
 The job of positioning is to guide the purchase comparison in your favor.
-You can guide the comparison by controlling seven variables:
+You can guide the comparison by controlling eight variables:

 What way of looking at things makes your product indispensable?
 What does the buyer need to realize, to prefer your product over others?
 Your positioning must revolve around a unique point of view.